The first thing I answer in mandala classes is “What is a mandala?

 Every student gets the same paper, pencil, compass, ruler and markers.
 They all get the same instructions.

-Just like snowflakes – no two are alike!
-I LOVE teaching this class.
+Just like snowflakes – no two mandalas are alike I LOVE teaching this class and answering the question “What is a mandala?”